ingmar-k/Allwinner_A10_Debian/README.md

 5) Running the script with call parameters (special functions)
 --------------------------------------------------------------

-The script now accepts two main call parameters.
+The script now accepts three main call parameters.
 These are **"build"**, **"install".** and **"clean"**.

 Descriptions: